Tyl3r-Engel/Dice_Bank_v2.0/README.md

-At this point there are no major Optimizations I want to make, however there are components that could use to be rewritten, logic that could probably be simplified, and code formatting to be done.
+At this point there are no major Optimizations I want to make, however there are components that could use to be rewritten, logic that could probably be simplified, code formatting and bug squashing to be done.

 note: the backend will need to be added to for other app interaction